Protestantism in Mexico

-Protestantism (which includes both non-evangelical and evangelical denominations) is the largest religious minority in Mexico.
+Protestantism (which includes both non-evangelical and evangelical denominations) is the largest religious minority in Catholic-majority Mexico.

 History

 Miguel Ângelo de Oliveira Pegado Duarte Simões

 The introduction of Protestantism in Mexico began in the early 19th century, marked by the arrival of Diego Thompson, an agent of the British and Foreign Bible Society, in 1827.
 Thompson distributed Bibles and promoted Protestant teachings, laying the groundwork for future missionary efforts.
 These efforts were expanded by Presbyterian missionaries such as Dr. Julio Mallet Prevost, W.G.
 Allen, and Melinda Rankin, who played pivotal roles in spreading Protestantism across the country.
 However, the first formal evangelical church in Mexico was a Baptist church, established on January 30, 1864, in Monterrey, Nuevo León.
 This church was organized by James Hickey, a Baptist missionary and member of the American Bible Society, along with four other members: Thomas Westrup, José Maria Uranga, Arcadio Uranga, and Mrs. Hickey.
 By 1869, Westrup and the Uranga brothers had successfully organized six additional churches, significantly expanding the Baptist presence in Mexico.
 The American Baptist Home Mission Society and the International Mission Board further bolstered these efforts, sending approximately fifty missionaries to Mexico before the start of the 20th century.

 By 1872, various U.S. Protestant denominations, such as the Northern and Southern Presbyterian Churches and the Congregationalist Church, had established missions across Mexico.
 These missions laid the groundwork for the formation of the National Presbyterian Church in Mexico, which held its first synod in 1901, representing 73 churches and 5,500 members.